limlab-upenn/TF-binding/README.md

 Shaded error bars were generated using: Rob Campbell (2023). raacampbell/shadedErrorBar (https://github.com/raacampbell/shadedErrorBar), GitHub
 Beeswarm plots were generated using: Jonas (2023). plot spread points (beeswarm plot) (https://www.mathworks.com/matlabcentral/fileexchange/37105-plot-spread-points-beeswarm-plot), MATLAB Central File Exchange.

+Plot generation includes code used to generate plots

+modeling_4sites contains the code to create the equilibrium binding model

+viterbi_on_off contains the code used to generate the HMM traces